Dyer County Vehicle Impound Guide

 - Their valid driver's license.

-- A signed authorization from you, giving them permission to pick up the vehicle.
+- A signed authorization letter from you, giving them permission to retrieve your vehicle.

 Timeline